 Follow the marina road round and you come to Corcubión Tourist Office, and from here it’s about another 5 minutes’ walk to Quenxe beach and 300 metres of fine, white sand.

-This is a Blue Flag beach, which means it has been singled out for its water quality, environmental management, safety and services.
+This was in 2016 a Blue Flag beach, which means it has been singled out for its water quality, environmental management, safety and services.
 It’s just right for families and there are bars and restaurants close by.

 What you have here is a genuine fishing village where the sea remains the most important thing in people’s lives and the local economy, which is also supported by tastefully low-key tourism.
 We liked the seafront walk and to stroll round the old town, one of the best preserved on the Costa da Morte.

 Fancy learning to sail?
 Rustical Travel clients can also take advantage of a special deal with the local sailing club.
 An hour and a half's professional practical tuition for 20 euros each (in 2015) around Corcubión Bay can be arranged for you.
 If you prefer a kayak to a sailing boat, the same deal is available.